giannarusca/Project-1/README.md

 Task 1 used the raw data text files from: https://github.com/slevkoff/ECON386REPO/blob/master/Data%20Cleaning%20Project/Task%202/Panel_8595.Txt

-  The text files used are: __Panel_8595.txt__.
+  The text file used is: __Panel_8595.txt__.
-  We downloaded this files to the desktop of the computer.
+  We downloaded this file to the desktop of the computer.
 It is important to know where the file is saved because this will alter the   file path.

 ### These files were imported into R using this code*:
  ```{r}